 Description

-Also known as a linear, symplectic, or Gaussian stabilizer code.
-Oscillator-into-oscillator stabilizer code encoding \(k\) logical modes into \(n\) physical modes.
+An oscillator-into-oscillator stabilizer code encoding \(k\) logical modes into \(n\) physical modes.
 An \(((n,k,d))_{\mathbb{R}}\) analog stabilizer code is denoted as \([[n,k,d]]_{\mathbb{R}}\), where \(d\) is the code's distance.

 Analog stabilizer codes admit continuous stabilizer group of displacements.
 This group can equivalently be defined in terms of its Lie algebra.
-The codespace is equivalently the common \(0\)-eigenvalue eigenspace of the Lie algebra generators, which are mutually commuting linear combinations of oscillator position and momentum operators called nullifiers [1] or annihilators.
-An analog stabilizer code admitting a set a set of nullifiers such that each nullifier consists of either position or momentum operators is called an analog CSS code.
+The codespace is equivalently the common \(0\)-eigenvalue eigenspace of the Lie algebra generators, which are mutually commuting linear combinations of oscillator position and momentum operators called nullifiers [2] or annihilators.
+An analog stabilizer code admitting a set of nullifiers such that each nullifier consists of either position or momentum operators is called an analog CSS code.

 Protection

-- Modular-qudit stabilizer code — Prime-qudit stabilizer codes can be converted into analog stabilizer codes whose distance is at least as large as that of the original code [8].
+- Modular-qudit stabilizer code— Prime-qudit stabilizer codes can be converted into analog stabilizer codes whose distance is at least as large as that of the original code [9].

 References